Apollo013/CSharp_Collections/README.md

 # CSharp_Collections

-A demo of concurrent, generic, non-generic & immutable collections along with othe interface implementations.
+A demo of concurrent, generic, non-generic, & abstract collections, and includes examples of custom enumerators, and various comparer implementations

 ---